 Mac OS X 10.0 was released 20 years ago today, on March 24, 2001.
 There is plenty of coverage about it like this and this.
-Here are some quick thoughts from me on every version of Mac OS X.
+Here are some quick thoughts from me on every version of Mac OS X (now known as "macOS").

 - The first time I used OS X was version 10.0.3, very shortly after it was released.
 (I still have the CD.)
 It came with some G4s my work bought and I used the included disc to install it on a spare beige G3 I had at work.
 Having used Linux for a couple years, I loved the idea of being able to use a supported Unix variant at work for random tasks.
 The Unix-ness of it was great and the sleep/wake speed was amazing.
 Everything else about the OS was so slow as to be basically unusable.
 I specifically remember dragging a rectangle with the cursor to select multiple icons on the desktop and having the machine lag before each icon was highlighted.

 - 10.1 was tons faster than 10.0.
 Reports at the time attributed this to lots of debugging code being removed.
 It was reasonable, but there were still few third-party apps, so it wasn't good for much.
 The first Adobe app to run natively on OS X was *yawn* Acrobat.
 Next was Illustrator, but most of my work in those days was done with Photoshop, so I kept waiting.

 - By the time 10.2 (Jaguar) came out, Adobe apps and MS Office were available.
 10.2 was way faster than 10.1, and hardware was almost 2 years newer by this point, so it was viable.
 It had Quartz Extreme and ran great on supported hardware.
 My 800 MHz G3 iBook with a supported video card ran 10.2 better than my dual-G4 at work with an unsupported card.
 10.2 was when I switched to OS X (from OS 9) full-time.